Hello! My name is Sarah and I write books for young people.

 My debut YA novel, 'Outside', was published by Penguin in 2019 and was nominated for the Carnegie Medal 2020.
-My second novel 'The World Between Us' published in March 2021 and was sold into five languages.
-My debut Middle Grade novel, 'The Hunt for the Nightingale' was published by Simon and Schuster in January 2022 and was featured as Editor's Choice in The Bookseller.
+My second novel 'The World Between Us' published in March 2021 and was sold into multiple languages.
+My debut Middle Grade novel, 'The Hunt for the Nightingale' was published by Simon and Schuster in 2022 and was featured as Editor's Choice in The Bookseller.
 My next book, The Night Animals, is Waterstones Children's Book of the Month for January 2023 and was awarded The Times Children's Book of the Week.

 I've won and been shortlisted for various writing prizes, such as the Mslexia Children's Novel Competition and the Bath Novel Award.

-I was born and raised in Leicester, but now I live by the sea in East Sussex, UK.
+I was born and raised in Leicester, but now I live opposite a graveyard on the edge of the Cotswolds in Oxfordshire.

 Q & A